Pioreactor/pioreactor-air-bubbler/README.md

 #### Hardware

 Connect the PWM channel to the air pump's leads.
-Connect a
+Connect a 3mm ID tube between the air pump and a luer lock on the vial's cap.